S.L.D. Assessment

 Additional Payment Information

 Many insurance companies offer partial reimbursement for private psychological assessments conducted by psychologists who are Chartered Members of the Psychological Society of Ireland.
-The All Kinds of Minds Clinical Psychologist holds Chartered Membership, as well as Full Member of the Clinical Division.
+The All Kinds of Minds Clinical Psychologist holds Chartered Membership, as well as Full Membership of the Clinical Division.
 Furthermore, clients have the opportunity to claim tax deductions for these assessments.
-It is the responsibility of the client to consider and pursue these reimbursement options.
+It is the responsibility of the client to contact their insurance provider and pursue these reimbursement options.

 Dyslexia Q&A